rarup1/pygmailcleaner/README.md

 The application will guide you through several prompts to configure the cleaning process:

 1. **Email Credentials**: Enter your Gmail address and password if not set via environment variables.
+The password expected is an "app password" if your gmail uses two-factor which can be configured via: https://support.google.com/mail/answer/185833?hl=en-GB.

 2. **General Statistics**: The application will display the total number of messages and unread messages.

 3. **Filter Date**: Specify a date to filter emails up until.

 4. **Filter Selection**: Choose the filters to apply for identifying emails to be cleaned.

 5. **Delete Immediately**: Choose whether to delete emails immediately or wait for confirmation.

 6. **Summary**: Review your choices and confirm to proceed.

 7. **Continue Confirmation**: Confirm whether to proceed with the deletion.

 ### Example Run